ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 the mathematics of differential privacy.

-Practically speaking, [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) is a technique of perturbing database queries so that query results do not leak information.
+Practically speaking, [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) is a technique of perturbing database queries so that query results do not leak too much information while still being relatively accurate.

 This post however focuses on the mathematical aspects of differential privacy, which is a study of [tail bounds](https://en.wikipedia.org/wiki/Concentration_inequality)